-New Zealand is proud to have three designated UNESCO Creative Cities.
+New Zealand is proud to have four designated UNESCO Creative Cities.

 The UNESCO Creative Cities Network was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.